Demetrius Andrade

 Demetrius Cesar Andrade (/ˈændreɪd/ AND-rayd; born February 26, 1988) is an American professional boxer.
 He has held multiple world championships in two weight classes, at light middleweight and middleweight.
 As an amateur, he won the U.S. national championships and Golden Gloves twice each, a gold medal at the 2007 World Championships, and represented the U.S. at the 2008 Olympics; all in the welterweight division.

+Early life

+Andrade was introduced to boxing at the early age of four after regularly visiting his father Paul's gym.
+There, he observed his father training his older brother.
+At the age of six, Andrade's boxing journey began when his father started training him.
+He earned the nickname "Boo Boo" due to his risk-taking and daredevil nature.
+He regularly hurt himself jumping off roofs, climbing trees, and engaging in other adventurous activities.

+Besides boxing, he played football but credited boxing with helping him build self-reliance and character, as it is an individual sport rather than one that depends on others in a team.